WeatherRoutingTool.algorithms package

 - Parameters:

-trim (bool, optional) – TODO: add _description_, defaults to True
+trim (bool, optional) – omit bins with zero bin content for the pruning, defaults to True

 - Parameters:

-trim (bool, optional) – _description_, defaults to True
+trim (bool, optional) – omit bins with zero bin content for the pruning, defaults to True

 - revert_to_previous_step()[source]